David Wiffen: Career

-Wiffen's second solo studio album, Coast to Coast Fever (United Artists, 1973), was produced by Bruce Cockburn, and Wiffen's musical career appeared to be quite promising.
+His second solo studio album, Coast to Coast Fever (United Artists, 1973), was produced by Bruce Cockburn, and Wiffen's musical career appeared to be quite promising.
 He continued to perform regularly in the 1970s, though found his success diminishing and a consequent source of frustration and depression, compared to the success of contemporaries Bruce Cockburn and Murray McLauchlan.
 Alcohol abuse compounded the difficulties he was experiencing in his musical career.
 He eventually ceased performing, choosing to become a limousine driver and later a publicly funded driver for handicapped persons in Ottawa.
-Wiffen suffered a serious back injury on the job while moving a wheelchair, which required corrective surgery and impeded any return to performing.
+Wiffen suffered a serious back injury at that job while moving a wheelchair, which required corrective surgery and impeded any return to performing.

-Wiffen's third album, South of Somewhere, was released in 1999, twenty-six years after Coast to Coast Fever.
+Wiffen's third album, South of Somewhere, was released in 1999, 26 years after Coast to Coast Fever.
 At that time, Wiffen had been sober for ten years and had spent six years in preparation and development for the album's production.
 The album contained a mix of reworkings of some of his older material, such as "Driving Wheel", plus some new songs.
 During this period, he returned briefly to performing, principally as a weekly performer and performance host at Irene's Pub in Ottawa, Ontario, but then stopped performing publicly.
 As of 2008 and through much of 2009, Wiffen was on EMI's list of "missing royaltors".

 In 2015, Songs From the Lost and Found, was released, containing material written and recorded between 1973 and the early 1980s, in the years after the release of Wiffen's Coast to Coast Fever album.
 The master tapes were thought lost for many years, but surfaced among the effects of former bandmate Richard Patterson, who died in 2011.
-In 2024, a compilation of these recordings apeared as Timeless Songs.
+In 2024, a compilation of these recordings appeared as Timeless Songs.

+Death

+Wiffen died at a hospice in Ottawa, Ontario, on 5 April 2026, at the age of 84.